eezalp/Skylanders-portal-controler/README.md

 ##### Portal setup
 First install zadig from here https://zadig.akeo.ie looks sketch af I know but it works.

-Next you ned to connect your portal to your pc and open zadig.
+Next you need to connect your portal to your pc and open zadig.

 Press options and check list all devices.